marzer/tagged_ptr/README.md

         // clears the pointer value without changing the tag bits constexpr tagged_ptr& clear_ptr() noexcept;

+        // checks if a raw pointer can be stored without clipping into the tag bits static constexpr bool can_store_ptr(pointer value) noexcept;

         //------------------------------------------
         // retrieving the tag bits
         //------------------------------------------